untoldengine/UntoldEngine/README.md

 `swift run UntoldEngineTestApp`

-You should see a window
+You should see models being rendered.

+To enter "game mode" press 'l'.
+To move the car use the normal the 'wasd' keys

 ## Including the Untold Engine in an Xcode Project